zoom/meetingsdk-headless-linux-sample/README.md

 2. Choose whether to list your app on the marketplace or not
 3. Click "Create"
 4. Fill out the prerequisite information
-5. Copy the SDK Key and SDK Secret to the config.ini file
+5. Copy the Client ID and Client Secret to the config.ini file

 For more information, you can follow [this guide](https://developers.zoom.us/docs/meeting-sdk/developer-accounts/)